Adminotech/fiware-interface-designer/README.md

 FIWARE Interface Designer GE implementation.
 Copyright 2013 Adminotech Oy All rights reserved.
 See LICENCE for conditions of distribution and use.

-**Note:** The public open source code is being finished and will be posted to this repository.

 # Interface Designer Installation and Administration

 This document describes the installation and administration of the Interface Designer GE.